od200876/Python-Algorithms/README.md

 ## 🎯 Goal

-This repositorie is where I practice and consolidate my understanding of classic algorithms by implementing them myself, with tests and clear explanations.
+This repository is where I practice and consolidate my understanding of classic algorithms by implementing them myself, with tests and clear explanations.

 ## 📂 Project structure